-Previous Award winners thoroughly enjoyed their experience of attending the SLA Conference and their ongoing participation in SLA.
-Following are some of the benefits they highlighted in their post-conference articles for SLA Europe:
+Previous ECCA award winners thoroughly enjoyed their experience of attending the SLA Conference and their ongoing participation in SLA communities.

-- Receiving professional recognition from SLA Europe members and the co-sponsoring SLA Divisions.
-They will also be introduced at the International Reception and the First Timers Reception, as well as at Division events.
+- Receiving professional recognition from SLA Europe members and the co-sponsoring SLA Community.
+They will also be introduced at the International Reception and the First Timers Reception, as well as at Community events

-- Gaining widespread visibility through international publicity disseminated by SLA, SLA Europe, the co-sponsoring SLA Divisions, and industry sponsors all introducing the ECCA winners to the information community.
+- Gaining widespread visibility through international publicity disseminated by SLA, SLA Europe, the co-sponsoring SLA Community, and industry sponsors all introducing the ECCA winners to the information community

 - Developing their professional profile and publicity-seeking skills by writing articles for SLA